Why some crypto coins cost less than a penny

 Retail traders love penny stocks.
 It’s easy to dream of huge profits when going from 1 to 2 cents doubles your investment.
 Small coins like Shiba Inu and Dogecoin depend on the success of the more popular coins.
 And who doesn’t want to buy something worth a million?
 In the case of SHIB, you will have to pay only $ 50 for this.

 “Retail investors invest in many meme coins like Doge and SHIB because they are cheap,” said Halsey Minor, chairman and CEO of blockchain platform Public Mint.
-“In many cases, there is a psychological component to it where people think, ‘Oh, one bitcoin is worth $ 65,000, but one Dogecoin is only worth 25 cents.’
+“In many cases there is a psychological component where people think, ‘Oh, one bitcoin is worth $ 65,000, but one Dogecoin is only worth 25 cents.’

 But it is more difficult to justify the allocation of tiny shares of bitcoin, ether or ether cousins (smart contracts using the ERC20 standard, which also work on the Ethereum blockchain), besides the fact that they are named after the pioneers of the cryptocurrency industry.
 Satoshi’s namesake is, of course, the creator of Bitcoin, Satoshi Nakamoto.
 Wei is named after the famous cryptographer Wei Dai.